vladyslavmarkovaccenture/openbsw/libs/bsw/middleware/doc/dd/queue.rst

 =====

 The queue folder contains a multi-producer single-consumer queue implementation, which is composed of a non-templated base class and a generic templated class.
-This queue will be unique to each cluster in the middleware system, and will be used to store ``MiddlewareMessage`` objects.
+This queue will be unique to each cluster in the middleware system, and will be used to store ``Message`` objects.
 The queue must be declared with a ``QueueTraits`` type, which is a templated structure that contains the following members:

 * T - the type that will be contained in the queue